yulo-dev/CS-Notes/Leetcode/README.md

 # LeetCode Notes

 ✨ Hi, I'm Noelle!
-I'm currently learning software engineering and preparing for internships in SWE and applied ML roles.
+I'm currently learning software engineering and preparing for internships in SWE.

 This folder contains my personal notes and solutions for LeetCode problems, written in Python.